• Skip to primary navigation

 Labeled steps for kneading day of the dead bread.

-1. Add the remaining flour a little at a time until the dough is soft but not overly sticky.
-You may not need all of it or you may need a little additional flour.
+1. Add the remaining flour a little at a time until a soft dough forms but is not overly sticky.
 Watch the video and you'll be able to tell what the texture should be.

-4. Cover with a clean tea towel and let dough rise in a warm place until doubled - about 1 hour.
-Punch down.
+3. Cover with a clean tea towel and let dough rise in a warm place until doubled - about 1 hour.
+(This image should NOT say "just one cup for now")

 Step by step images for shaping pan de muerto.